 - Medical condition, illness or injury, to the student or an immediate family member (Provide documentation)

 - Death of an immediate family member (Provide documentation)

 - Change or loss of employment for you or an immediate family member (Provide documentation)

 - Other special circumstance (Be Specific)

-In addition, the Financial Aid Appeal process requires the student to submit an academic plan signed by an Academic Advisor with the completed Financial Aid Appeal Form to the Financial Aid Office by the appeal deadline for that semester.
+In addition, the Financial Aid Appeal process requires the student to submit an academic plan signed by a program advisor with the completed Financial Aid Appeal Form to the Financial Aid Office by the appeal deadline for that semester.
 The academic plan sets forth the requirements the student must meet to make FASAP.
-The academic plan must include the maximum number of credits recommended by the Academic Advisor for the time period of the academic plan.
+The academic plan must include the maximum number of credits recommended by the program advisor for the time period of the academic plan.
 Please note that if a student registers for additional credits beyond the number approved in the academic plan, then the student is responsible for the cost of those additional credits.
-However, a student may receive financial aid for additional credits beyond those approved in the academic plan only if a new academic plan signed by an Academic Advisor and Dean of Instruction authorizing these additional credits is submitted by the student to the Financial Aid Office by the appeal deadline for that semester.
+However, a student may receive financial aid for additional credits beyond those approved in the academic plan only if a new academic plan signed by a Program Advisor and Dean of Instruction authorizing these additional credits is submitted by the student to the Financial Aid Office by the appeal deadline for that semester.